keithagno/keithagno.github.io/projects/project-1.md

 </div>

   Many freelance photographers have high-end cameras and lenses.
 I thought I would never to produce the same photos as them.
 However, as I kept shoting with my camera, I learned that it is not about the equipment.
 It is about the photographer and how they use their skills.
-I also learned how to use GIMP, which is like Adobe Photoshop.
+As this project focuses on low-budget style, I used GIMP, which is a free application.
 This gave me the power to edit my photos.

-  For this project, I decided to be unique and stay with low-budget equipment.
 I created a website that showcases my work as a freelance photographer.
-The website shows evidence that I can compete in the same field with the current equipment I use
+The website shows evidence that I can compete in the same field with the current equipment I use.
+I am still working on this project and will keep updating it.

 Here is some code that illustrates how we read values from the line sensors: